Discover

 If you're feeling guilty about switching on yet another streaming series, here are three shows you can watch to learn about tech in your downtime: General Magic - tells the tale of how a great vision and an epic failure changed the lives of billions.
 It is a documentary about the people and the technologies that led to the creation of the iPhone.
 Silicon Valley by HBO – comedy series about a start-up called Pied Piper and its founding team.
 Painfully close to the chaotic reality of running a start-up.
 Fun and useful for those who want to start a tech venture or invest in one.
 How will businesses use the metaverse?
 YouTube documentary by The Economist.
 The documentary is one of the very few things that both question the hype around the metaverse, while also showing its promise.
 The documentary features interviews with Matthew Ball, author of the excellent The Metaverse: And How It Will Revolutionize Everything. ----- If you like learning about how tech products and profits get made, you'll like our newsletter.
 It's funny too.
 Sign up here. ----- Tech for Non-Techies clients Reach senior leadership positions in Big Tech firms Lead digital transformation in established businesses Create tech businesses as non-technical founders Pivot into careers in venture capital If you want to have a great career in the Digital Age, then APPLY FOR A CONSULTATION CALL.
 What happens when you apply for a consultation call: Sophia and her team will look through your application.
 If they genuinely think Sophia could help you, you will get a link to her calendar..
 You will have a 20 – 30 minute call to discuss your goals and see if you are a good fit for each other.
 If we establish that Tech for Non-Techies courses + coaching could help you and believe we would enjoy working together, we will discuss a relevant approach to suit you.
 The aim of the call is not to sell you on anything that is not right for you.
 We both win if you get results, but we both lose if you don't.
 We love hearing from our readers and listeners.
 So if you have questions about the content or working with us, just get in touch on info@techfornontechies.co Say hi to Sophia on Twitter and follow her on LinkedIn.
 Following us on Facebook, Instagram and TikTok will make you smarter.

 Most people think the upside of building a tech company comes after success.
 Turns out, a lot changes long before that.
 The moment you start building something technical, your professional gravity shifts.
 Doors open.
 Conversations change.
 People listen differently.
-In this solo episode of Tech for Non-Techies, Sophia breaks down the benefits that show up early — before scale, exits, or headlines.
+Some offer to pay you for your expertise.
+In this episode of Tech for Non-Techies, Sophia breaks down the benefits that show up early — before scale, exits, or headlines.
 Not hype.
 Not hustle culture.
 Just the quiet upgrades that compound over time.
 This episode is for experienced operators and business leaders who sense a gap in their market and are wondering whether it's worth acting on.
 In this episode, you will hear: Why building a tech product instantly reframes how others see your judgment and credibility The CEO-level skills you develop early and why they raise your earning ceiling How becoming "harder to bullshit" saves time, money, and bad decisions The social and professional compounding effect most people never see coming Resources from this Episode FREE class: From Business Owner to Tech Founder, without the $100,000 developer disaster Join this class to learn: The 2-step framework to go from idea to scalable tech product Why smart business owners waste $100k+ on their first tech venture—and how to avoid it When AI helps vs. when it destroys products (and your ROI) Sign up here: https://www.techfornontechies.co/january Follow and Review: We'd love for you to follow us if you haven't yet.
 Click that purple '+' in the top right corner of your Apple Podcasts app.
 We'd love it even more if you could drop a review or 5-star rating over on Apple Podcasts.
 Simply select "Ratings and Reviews" and "Write a Review" then a quick line with your favorite part of the episode.
 It only takes a second and it helps spread the word about the podcast.
 Episode Credits If you like this podcast and are thinking of creating your own, consider talking to my producer, Emerald City Productions.
 They helped me grow and produce the podcast you are listening to right now.
 Find out more at https://emeraldcitypro.com Let them know we sent you.
 For the full transcript, go to https://www.techfornontechies.co/blog/284-the-unexpected-upside-of-becoming-a-tech-founder-before-you-ever-succeed

 You've built a successful business before.
 So why does tech feel harder than it should?
 Here's the uncomfortable truth.
 The instincts that made you successful offline can quietly sabotage you when you build tech or add AI.
 In this episode of Tech for Non-Techies, Sophia breaks down the four traps she sees again and again among high-performing business owners.
 Not beginner mistakes.
 Smart, expensive ones.
 You'll learn why working harder often backfires, why "moving fast" can burn cash, and why delegation without product leadership creates chaos.
 Plus, what to do instead of learning to code or wasting six figures.
 This is about thinking clearly, sequencing correctly, and using your strengths without letting them turn into blind spots.
 In this episode, you will hear: Why doing "hard things" in tech often leads to burnout — not progress The quiet reason speed destroys value before a product is validated What happens when developers build their vision instead of yours The hidden cost of following tech advice that wasn't made for business leaders Resources from this Episode FREE class: From Business Owner to Tech Founder, without the $100,000 developer disaster Join this class to learn: The 2-step framework to go from idea to scalable tech product Why smart business owners waste $100k+ on their first tech venture—and how to avoid it When AI helps vs. when it destroys products (and your ROI) Sign up here: https://www.techfornontechies.co/january Follow and Review: We'd love for you to follow us if you haven't yet.
 Click that purple '+' in the top right corner of your Apple Podcasts app.
 We'd love it even more if you could drop a review or 5-star rating over on Apple Podcasts.
 Simply select "Ratings and Reviews" and "Write a Review" then a quick line with your favorite part of the episode.
 It only takes a second and it helps spread the word about the podcast.
 Episode Credits If you like this podcast and are thinking of creating your own, consider talking to my producer, Emerald City Productions.
 They helped me grow and produce the podcast you are listening to right now.
 Find out more at https://emeraldcitypro.com Let them know we sent you.
 For the full transcript, go to https://www.techfornontechies.co/blog/283-why-successful-business-owners-fail-at-tech